Bghadie/TheGrandArchivist/README.txt

 6) Miscellaneous files:

-	•	movieRecommendertest.py
-		⁃	Ignore this, its basically a "backup" movie recommender file

 	•	movieRecommender.py
 		⁃	Uses a movie's genres, actors, and directors (and a nifty little algorithm) to generate similar movies/ movies I could recommend to the user.

-	•	updateDataFrame.py
-		⁃	Ignore this, it does nothing now but will come in handy for the final project submission.
-I'll explain it then.

 	•	DataFrame.csv
 		⁃	A database of "valid movies" which I use to